 The Warminster Municipal Authority, the Horsham Water and Sewer Authority, and Warrington all initiated legal proceedings against half a dozen firefighting foam manufacturers this week.
 Anapol Weiss, a Philadelphia-based law firm, is representing all three plaintiffs.

 Listed as defendants are the 3M Co. of Minnesota, the Buckeye Fire Protection Co. of North Carolina, National Foam Inc. of West Chester, and Chemguard, Ansul, and Tyco Fire Products, all of Wisconsin.
-Although the three suits are separate, Larry Cohan, lead Anapol Weiss attorney on the cases, said they take a similar tack.
-Cohan will be joined on the case by his son and fellow Anapol Weiss attorney, Josh Cohan.

 The companies all historically produced aqueous film-forming foam, a specialty material widely used by the military, civilian airports and some other private industries to snuff out petrochemical fires.
 The foams also contained chemicals called perfluorinated compounds, or PFAS, which have been found to be toxic.